MicroEJ/docs/VEEPortingGuide/uiBRS.rst

 Principle
 ---------

-This strategy is the strategy that mimics the behavior of the specification of the UI Pack 13.x, dedicated to the :ref:`multi-buffers<section_display_buffer_policy>` policies.
+This strategy mimics the behavior of the specification of the UI Pack 13.x, dedicated to the :ref:`multi-buffers<section_display_buffer_policy>` policies.

 The specification consisted in:

    1. swapping the back buffer and the front buffer at flush time,
-   2. letting the BSP restore itself the back buffer with the content of the previous drawings (the past) before unlocking the Graphics Engine after a flush.
+   2. letting the BSP restore itself to the back buffer with the content of the previous drawings (the past) before unlocking the Graphics Engine after a flush.

-By consequence, the past was always available before making the very first drawing after a flush.
+As a consequence, the past was always available before making the very first drawing after a flush.

 The strategy *Legacy* is useful to keep the behavior of the VEE Ports made for UI Pack 13.x without updating them (except the signature of the LLAPI ``LLUI_DISPLAY_IMPL_flush()``).
-This strategy merges all drawing regions to only one rectangle (that includes all drawing regions).
+This strategy merges all drawing regions into only one rectangle (that includes all drawing regions).
 This single rectangle is given to the function ``LLUI_DISPLAY_IMPL_flush()``.

 .. note:: For the :ref:`single buffer policy<section_display_single>`, it is recommended to migrate to the  :ref:`strategy single<section_brs_single>`.